banligo/banligo.github.io/research/y25_spring_noncosmo.md

 - Effective Action & Equations of Motion: Discusses how quantum gravity modifies the equations that govern spacetime, especially during cosmic inflation and phase transitions (like the Big Bang).
 - Localized Excitations: Describes how quantum gravity predicts new types of massive, localized objects with properties similar to black holes, possibly related to dark matter or primordial black holes.

-> i'm sure i will not attend the speaker's class next semester now